Question 148·Easy·Text Structure and Purpose

 Connect the sentence to the author’s purpose

-Test each choice against the actual text
+Test each choice against the text

 Step-by-step Explanation